apple/foundationdb/documentation/sphinx/source/administration.rst

 Redundancy mode         The currently configured redundancy mode (see the section :ref:`configuration-choosing-redundancy-mode`)
 Storage engine          The currently configured storage engine (see the section :ref:`configuration-configuring-storage-subsystem`)
-Coordinators            The number of FoundationDB coordination servers Desired Proxies 	Number of proxies desired.If replication mode is 3 then default number of proxies is 3 Desired Logs 		Number of logs desired.If replication mode is 3 then default number of logs is 3 FoundationDB processes  Number of FoundationDB processes participating in the cluster Machines                Number of physical machines running at least one FoundationDB process that is participating in the cluster
+Coordinators            The number of FoundationDB coordination servers Desired Proxies         Number of proxies desired.
+If replication mode is 3 then default number of proxies is 3 Desired Logs            Number of logs desired.
+If replication mode is 3 then default number of logs is 3 FoundationDB processes  Number of FoundationDB processes participating in the cluster Machines                Number of physical machines running at least one FoundationDB process that is participating in the cluster
 Memory availability     RAM per process on machine with least available (see details below)